catwell/datalog.lua/README.md

 ## Dependencies

-This is currently only tested with Lua 5.3 compiled with backwards compatibility for 5.1 and 5.2 and LPEG 0.12.
-It probably works fine with other Luas though.
+PUC Lua 5.1 or above + LPEG.
+This is not tested with LuaJIT (but it probably works).

 Tests depend on [cwtest](https://github.com/catwell/cwtest).

 ## Copyright

-- `datalog/datalog.lua` is Copyright (C) 2004 The MITRE Corporation
-  and released under the GNU LGPL.
+- `datalog/datalog.lua` is Copyright (C) 2004 The MITRE Corporation and released under the GNU LGPL.

-- All other files are Copyright (c) 2016 Pierre Chapuis and released under the MIT license, see LICENSE.txt.
+- All other files are Copyright (c) 2016-2022 Pierre Chapuis and released under the MIT license, see LICENSE.txt.